iotaledger/tips/text/0017-message/0017-message.md

 ### Message PoW Hash

 This hash is computed by converting all the messages raw bytes into trytes with `b1t6`.
-Then hash the result with CURL-P81.
+Then hash the result with Curl-P-81.
 The result will be used to verify the proof-of-work done on the message.
 This will be used for spam protection.

-Ideally the Message ID would have been used.
-Then we could have fully deprecated all trinary remnants.
-However we must pay attention to specialized hardware that can render the PoW protection useless.
-The advantage of CURL that we have a scarce presence of FPGAs that can easily break it.
+Ideally, the Message ID would also be used for the PoW, but then the Hash function used for the Message ID must also be used for the PoW.
+Separating them gives us much more flexibility with the PoW method and we can even apply the current Curl based PoW mechanism.

 ### Message Validation